obss/trapper/README.md

 ### Full Integration with HuggingFace Datasets

-In trapper, we officially use the format of the datasets from the HuggingFace's `datasets` library and provide full integration with it.
+In trapper, we officially use the format of the datasets from [datasets](http://github.com/huggingface/datasets) and provide full integration with it.
 You can directly use all datasets published in [datasets hub](https://huggingface.co/datasets) without doing any extra work.
 You can write the dataset name and extra loading arguments (if there are any) in your training config file, and trapper will automatically download the